njohnso6/nia_snakemake_class/02_workflows_that_cook_with_induction_ranges/D.exercises.md

 ## Add a new rule to count RNA-Seq reads per gene

 **Goal:** Add a new rule that summarizes the count of RNA-Seq reads per gene for all 6 samples.
-The starting point, as before, is `Snakefile` and an example of a finished workflow is provided in `Snakefile.finished`
+The starting point is `Snakefile` and an example of a finished workflow is provided in `Snakefile.finished`

 ### Add the featureCounts rule

 `featureCounts` from the subread package is used to count the number of reads from each alignment mapping to each gene.
-It's **inputs** are a bam file and the annotation file `00ref/R64-1-1.genes.gtf`.
+Its **inputs** are a bam file and the annotation file `00ref/R64-1-1.genes.gtf`.
 It's **output** is a per sample count file in the `04count` directory.
 It's expected to use 4GB of memory and run 2 threads.